findkit/findkit/packages/docs/docs/crawler/export.md

 findkit export --project <public token>
 ```

-The command will generate a "JSON Lines" file where each line is a JSON
+The command will generate a [JSON Lines](https://jsonlines.org/) file where each line is a JSON
 document representing a crawled page.

 ## Format